 Unless you happen to be an auto mechanic or married to one, figuring out the source of a fluid leak can be like solving a riddle.
-Those pesky drips on your driveway come from some place – but, where?
-They could be coming from the engine or the transmission or maybe from any number of other places.
+Those pesky drips on your driveway come from some place – but the major question is where?
+They could be coming from the engine or the transmission or from any number of other places.

 Of course, anything dripping from your vehicle should be taken seriously as it could indicate a dangerous issue that requires your immediate attention.
 You don’t want to get stranded because you neglected a simple drip on your driveway one morning that turns into expensive repairs or an accident that affects your auto insurance rates.